Coggin College of Business

 The Coggin College of Business is the business school of the University of North Florida, a public research university in Jacksonville, Florida.
 About 2,850 students are enrolled in the college, including undergraduate and graduate students.
 It is one of UNF's three original colleges.
 Two of the college's programs, the international business program and the transportation and logistics program, are designated as flagship programs at UNF.
 Coggin is accredited by the AACSB.
 It was named the Coggin College of Business in 2002 honoring Luther and Blanch Coggin, after a $5 million gift.

 The college has over 13,500 alumni.

 Academics

 The college offers both undergraduate and graduate degrees in multiple areas of study.
 Undergraduates pursue the Bachelor of Business Administration degree, for which various major and minor fields of study are offered.

-Graduates have available three degrees programs: Master of Accountancy, Master of Business Administration, and Master of Science.
+Graduates have three available degree programs: Master of Accountancy, Master of Business Administration, and Master of Science.
 The college also offers a graduate certificate in e-Business.

 Student organizations

 The Osprey Financial Group is the college's student managed investment fund.
 The group is a combination class/student organization; over the course of two semesters selected students are given the opportunity to manage a real portfolio of investments.
-Students gain real world money management experience as well as experience in using investment tools such as Bloomberg Terminals and Morningstar's investment analysis platform.
+Students gain real world money management experience as well as experience in using investment tools.
 The group is housed in the State Farm Companies Foundation Center for Financial Research in the Coggin Business Administration Building.